5 Best Cask Finishes for Whiskey Beginners and Why

 Some of the most fascinating innovations in finishing have less to do with what was in the barrel and more to do with the barrel itself.
 Enter Amburana, a Brazilian hardwood that imparts an intense and unmistakable flavor.
 Whiskies finished in Amburana casks are often described as tasting like Christmas in a glass, bursting with powerful notes of cinnamon, clove, gingerbread, and vanilla.
 It’s a spice bomb in the best way possible.
 Beyond Amburana, distillers are exploring other woods from around the globe, each contributing its own unique profile and expanding the whiskey flavor map.

-Japanese Whisky and Armagnac Casks
+Elegant and Refined: Japanese Whisky and Armagnac Casks

 For a touch of refined elegance, finishes from Japanese whisky and Armagnac casks are hard to beat.
 Japanese Mizunara oak is famous for imparting unique and subtle notes of sandalwood, coconut, and incense, creating a serene and complex character.
 Armagnac, a rustic French brandy, offers a different kind of sophistication.
 Barrels that once held this spirit can give a bourbon deep, dark fruit notes of prune and fig, along with nutty, earthy undertones.
 These finishes often result in exceptionally complex and sought-after spirits, showcasing the kind of meticulous craftsmanship you’ll find in our own Mary Dowling whiskeys.

-Which Brands Are Nailing Unique Bourbon Finishes?
+Which Brands Are Mastering Unique Bourbon Finishes?

 When you’re ready to explore the world of cask-finished bourbon, it helps to know which distillers are leading the way.
 Some brands have built their entire identity around innovative finishing, while others release special expressions that showcase their creativity.
 These are the names that consistently get it right, blending tradition with a forward-thinking approach to flavor.
 From tequila casks to barrels that have sailed the high seas, these bourbons offer a taste of something truly different and are perfect examples of how finishing can transform a great spirit into an unforgettable one.

-Mary Dowling Whiskey Co.
+Mary Dowling Whiskey Co.: A Modern Approach

 It’s only fitting that a whiskey honoring a trailblazer like Mary Dowling would defy convention.
 Our Tequila Barrel Finished Bourbon is a testament to her innovative spirit, resting our Kentucky Straight Bourbon in casks that once held tequila.
 This unique process imparts bright, warm notes of citrus and toasted agave that beautifully complement the bourbon’s traditional character.
 It’s a bold, surprising pour that reflects a legacy of resilience and creativity.
 If you’re looking for a finish that’s both unexpected and exceptionally smooth, you can explore all of our whiskeys and find a new favorite.

-Angel’s Envy Port Barrel Finished
+Angel’s Envy: The Port Barrel Pioneer

 If you’re just starting to explore finished bourbons, Angel’s Envy is a fantastic place to begin.
 Their flagship expression is aged in ruby port wine barrels, a process that imparts a beautiful reddish hue and a wonderfully accessible flavor profile.
 You’ll find notes of ripe red fruit, vanilla, maple syrup, and a touch of dark chocolate on the finish.
 It’s exceptionally smooth and well-balanced, making it a crowd-pleaser that still feels special.
 This bourbon proves that a unique finish doesn’t have to be intimidating; it can be inviting, elegant, and absolutely delicious.

-Woodford Reserve Double Oaked
+Woodford Reserve Double Oaked: A Richer Profile

 Woodford Reserve takes a different approach by finishing its bourbon in a second, brand-new oak barrel.
 This second barrel is deeply toasted before a light charring, which intensifies the flavors drawn from the wood.
 The result is a rich, decadent bourbon with powerful notes of chocolate, caramel, toffee, and toasted marshmallow.
 It’s a perfect example of how distillers can create new layers of complexity without using a different type of spirit cask.
 The Double Oaked is a must-try for anyone who loves a deep, sweet, and robustly flavored bourbon.